The Difference Between Open Peril Coverage and Named Peril Coverage

 Specific coverage for specific situations.
 Named peril insurance policies are ideal for situations where a property owner knows a property should be protected from a specific hazard.
 For example, if a home is in a floodplain, the homeowner would be smart to take out a specific flood insurance policy.

 Less costly.
 Since named insurance policies only cover a few specific types of hazards or damages, they are typically much less costly than more comprehensive open peril policies.
-The property owner pays less in overall premiums, but still has all the coverage they need for those specific hazards.
+The property owner pays less in overall premiums but still has all the coverage they need for those specific hazards.

 Cons